Kingston restaurants not to miss

 With a prime spot on Kingston’s riverside, Chakra has gorgeous views from the terrace and an opulent interior.
-Dine on the likes of delicious spiced king prawns and lamb shank nihari, or try the vegan menu for Indian with a twist.
+Dine on the likes of delicious spiced king prawns and Hyderabadi lamb shank, or try the extensive vegan menu.

 The Dysart, Petersham

-Inside a beautiful arts and crafts building, the Dysart offers modern and sophisticated cooking showcasing stunning ingredients.
+Inside a beautiful arts and crafts building, the Michelin-star winning The Dysart offers modern and sophisticated cooking showcasing stunning ingredients.
 Suppliers are carefully chosen, and there is a ‘nose to tail’ and ‘root to stalk’ ethos.
 Read our interview with the team.

 The Petersham Hotel, Petersham

-You can come in the daytime and gaze out at ‘that view’ over Petersham Meadows and down to the Thames but equally we enjoy the night-time vibe which manages to be both casual and refined.
+You can come in the daytime and gaze out at the incredible view over Petersham Meadows and down to the Thames but equally we enjoy the night-time vibe which manages to be both casual and refined.
 It is also an excellent spot for afternoon tea.